 Anyone caring for or supporting an individual may assess capacity where they are the person proposing the intervention.
-The assessment must be specific to the decision that needs to be made, at the time the decision needs to be made.
+The assessment must be specific to the decision that needs to be made, and the time the decision needs to be made.
 Mental capacity is therefore time and decision specific, not a fixed notion of a person’s overall competence.

 - A presumption of capacity